Career & Life Planning

 Career and life planning courses help students make effective decisions regarding their career and life choices, and they provide the tools and techniques for developing a balanced, integrated lifestyle.
 Students gain self-understanding and develop techniques for successful career development and employment searches.
 The courses emphasize increasing self-knowledge, exploring potential majors and career paths, organizing successful job searches, and developing effective workplace behaviors and attitudes.

 For more detailed information about a course, such as its content, objectives, and fulfillment of a degree, certificate, or general education requirement, please see the official course outline of record, available on the Courses and Programs webpage at https://www.miracosta.edu/governance/courses-and-programs-committee/curriculum-management-system.html.

 Acceptable for Credit: CSU

 This course introduces students to the career planning process.
-It explores the student's interests, values, skills, and personality preferences as they relate to potential career options.
-Topics include career research, decision-making styles, and job search strategies.
+It explores the student's interests, values, skills, and personality preferences as they relate to potential career and major options.
+Topics include career research, decision-making styles, goal setting, and job search strategies.
 The course emphasizes the process for actively managing one's own career.
-Offered pass/no pass only.